 All this simply means that you should keep the interiors of the cage untreated, avoid keeping the painted stuff inside, and do not allow the animals to be around them if you apply the paint or other finishes on the outer surfaces of the cage.

-The inside of the crate will deteriorate with time, but you may help preserve the hutch’s material by cleaning it once a month with a pet-safe disinfectant.
+The inside of the crate will deteriorate with time, but you may help preserve the bunny hutch’s material by cleaning it once a month with a pet-safe disinfectant.
 And before putting your pet back in, give it a good scrub and let it dry completely.

 If You Plan to Paint the Inside of the Hutch – Should You Also Seal it?